Bound State Perturbations in the Interior of Black Holes: Numerical Methods

 \centerline{ } {{\bf Table 3.} $\omega_I$ for the most excited states (least values of $\omega_I)$ for $s=2$ and $\ell \gg 1$.
 As $\ell $ increases, $\omega_I$ approaches unity, as predicted in Eq. (\ref{conjecture}). }

-Here are the main results from our numerical analysis.
-First, our numerical analysis show that there is no bound state for $\ell=s$.
-Second, for a given value of $\ell$, there are total $\ell-s$ bound states.
-It is interesting that, unlike the QNMs spectra, the number of bound state is finite.
-For a given value of $\ell$, the ground state ($n=0$) has the maximum value of $\omega_I$ while the most excited state with $n= \ell-s-1$ has the least value of $\omega_I$.
-Third, for large $\ell$, the spectra associated to the first few lower states (say $n=0, 1$) satisfy the approximate analytic formula (\ref{omega-WKB}) for $s=2$.
-Finally, for $\ell \gg 1$, the spectrum for the most excited state approaches $\omega_I \rightarrow 1$ (see table 3) as was observed from our theoretical analysis in Eq. (\ref{conjecture}).

 In Fig. \ref{profile-s=2} we have presented $\Re(Z)$ for the axial perturbations in the interior of BH.
-In the left panel the profile of the most excited state for $\ell=3, 4, 5$ are presented.
-The most excited state with the minimum value of $\omega_I$ has the property that it has no node.
-In the right panel of this figure, we have presented the next to most excited states for $\ell=4, 5$.
+In the left panel the profile of the ground state ($n=0$) for $\ell=3, 4, 5$ are presented.
+As seen, the ground state has no node.
+In the right panel of this figure, we have presented the first excited state ($n=1$) for $\ell=4, 5$.
 As expected, the mode function for these cases has a single node.
-In general, the number of nodes is related to the energy level $n$ and $\ell$ via $\ell-n-3$.
-So, for the most excited state with $n= \ell-3$, this yields zero node while for the next most excited state with $n=\ell-4$ this yields a single note and so on.
-The ground state with $n=0$ has $\ell-3$ nodes.
+In general, the number of nodes is equal to the energy level $n$.
+Correspondingly, the most excited state with $n= \ell-3$ has $\ell-3$ nodes while the next most excited state with $n=\ell-4$ has $\ell-4$ nodes and so on.

 In Fig. \ref{profile-s=0} we have presented $\Re(Z)$ for the scalar perturbations.
-The left pane depicts the profile of the most excited state for $\ell=1, 2, 3$ while the right panel shows the next to most excited states for $\ell=2, 3$.
-The pattern is the same as in Fig. \ref{profile-s=2} but with changing the value of $s$ from 2 to 0.
+The left pane depicts the profile of the ground state $(n=0)$ for $\ell=1, 2, 3$ while the right panel shows the profile of the first excited state ($n=1$) for $\ell=2, 3$.
+The state with level $n$ has exactly $n$ nodes.